kwasniew/hyperbook/README.md

 ### Performance

-* Fast load time: with one file and zero dependencies Hyperapp loads fast by default (only 2kB).
+* Fast load time: with one file and zero dependencies Hyperapp loads fast by default (less than 2 kB).
 It doesn't require sophisticated performance tricks to load faster.
 * No compromise in runtime performance: https://krausest.github.io/js-framework-benchmark/current.html

 ### Correctness